Alcidespb24/RAG/parsed_documents/hipaa-simplification-201303_parsed.md

 (b) For the period from March 17, 2009 through December 31, 2011, both:
 1. The standard identified in paragraph (a) of this section; and
-2. The ASC X12 Standards for Electronic Data Interchange Technical Report Type 3—Benefit Enrollment and Maintenance (834), August 2006, ASC X12N/005010X220 (Incorporated by reference in § 162.920).
+2. The ASC X12 Standards for Electronic Data Interchange Technical Report Type 3—Health Care Claim Payment/Advice (835), April 2006, ASC X12N/005010X221.
+(Incorporated by reference in § 162.920.)

-(c) For the period on and after January 1, 2012, the standard identified in paragraph (b)(2) of this section.
+(c) For the period from January 1, 2012 through December 31, 2013, the standard identified in paragraph (b)(2) of this section.

 (d) For the period on and after January 1, 2014, the following standards:
 1. Except when transmissions as described in § 162.1601(a) and (b) are contained within the same transmission, for Stage 1 Payment Initiation transmissions described in § 162.1601(a), all of the following standards: